Characters: Warriors Orochi

 - Technicolor Eyes: Has purple and yellow eyes.

-- Tomato in the Mirror: He learns late in the game that he is the remnant of Orochi's humanity.
+- Tomato in the Mirror: He finds out later in the game that he is the manifestation of Orochi's remaining humanity.
 Taigong Wang helps him forge his own identity afterward.

 - Weapon of Choice: Giant gourd